TonyQ2k3/webserver-cicd/README.md

 This pipeline run when there's a commit pushed or merged to any branch, or when a PR is created.

 ### Step 1: Install plugins
-Install the Multibranch Scan Webhook Trigger plugin.
+Install the [Multibranch Scan Webhook Trigger](https://plugins.jenkins.io/multibranch-scan-webhook-trigger/) and [Pipeline: Multibranch build strategy extension](https://plugins.jenkins.io/multibranch-build-strategy-extension/) plugin.

 ### Step 2: Create Github credential
 1. Create a new Jenkins Credential